 Fundraising

-- Lutheran leaders in Rwanda meet with Dr. Karl Smith, treasurer of the Sierra Pacific Synod (region of the Evangelical Lutheran Church in America—ELCA) and discuss a site in Rwamagana that would bring the school into partnership with the Lutheran Church of Rwanda (LCR).
+• Lutheran leaders in Rwanda meet with Dr. Karl Smith, treasurer of the Sierra Pacific Synod (region of the Evangelical Lutheran Church in America—ELCA) and show him a site that would bring a school to their community.

 2007